-20 Formal investigation procedure
+Section 20 Formal investigation procedure

-(1) The chair of the committee for good academic practice initiates the formal investigation procedure by notifying the accused of the outcome of the preliminary investigation procedure.
-They shall inform the President that the formal investigation procedure has been initiated.
+(1) The Chair of the committee for good academic practice initiates the formal investigation procedure by notifying the accused of the outcome of the preliminary investigation procedure.
+They shall notify the President that the formal investigation procedure has been initiated.

-(2) The committee for good academic practice shall gather for discussion in a closed meeting.
+(2) The committee for good academic practice shall deliberate in a closed meeting.
 It must be free to assess and evaluate the evidence to determine whether there has indeed been academic misconduct.
-The committee examines all of the facts on which the investigation is based for possible academic misconduct, and is not bound by the statement or requests of the people involved when assessing the content and scope of the investigation.
+The committee shall examine all of the facts on which the investigation is based for possible academic misconduct, and is not bound by the statement or requests of the people involved with regard to the scope and content of the investigation.
 The committee is entitled to use its own initiative and also examine uncontested elements of the underlying facts of the incident.
-In order to examine the facts, the committee may also request independent statements from knowledgeable third parties if this is deemed necessary for factual or legal reasons.
+In order to examine the facts, the committee may request independent statements from knowledgeable third parties, if this is necessary for factual or legal reasons.

-(3) The people accused of possible misconduct, as well as the working group and institution concerned, must be given the opportunity to comment.
-Upon request, the accused may give their statement orally; they may ask a person they trust to act as an advisor.
+(3) Those accused of potential academic misconduct, as well as the research group and institution concerned, must be given the opportunity to comment.
+The accused shall be heard orally at their request; they may ask a person they trust to act as an advisor.
 The same applies to any other individuals who form part of the investigation and are required to give a statement or information.

-(4) The accused shall be made aware of the names of the informants upon request, insofar as they are otherwise unable to mount an adequate defence or if the credibility and motives of the informants are essential for the clarification of the allegations.
+(4) The names of the informants will be disclosed to the accused upon request insofar as they are otherwise unable to mount an adequate defence or if the credibility and motives of the informants are essential for clarifying the allegations.
 The informants must be informed of the disclosure.

-Figure 1: diagram showing the investigation procedure if the committee for good academic practice is the responsible body.
-If another body or committee is responsible, the ombudsperson shall inform the relevant school bodies or committees of the suspicion of misconduct (\).
+Figure 1: Diagram showing the investigation procedures if the committee for good academic practice is the responsible body.
+If another body or committee is responsible, the ombudsperson shall inform the relevant faculty bodies or committees of the suspicion of misconduct (\).

-21 Decision during the formal investigation procedure
+Decision during the formal investigation procedures

 (1) If the committee for good academic practice has not been able to prove academic misconduct, it will terminate the proceedings.
 The first sentence will also apply if the committee for good academic practice regards the academic misconduct as not significant.
-The president is to be informed of the termination, including the main grounds for the decision.
+The President must be informed of the termination, including the main grounds for the decision.

-(2) If the committee for good academic practice has been able to prove academic misconduct, the committee shall send a written report to the President regarding the outcome of its investigation and shall propose how the procedure should continue as well as how the rights of others should be protected.
+(2) If the committee for good academic practice has been able to prove academic misconduct, the committee sends a written report to the President regarding the outcome of its investigation and proposes how the procedure should continue as well as how the rights of those involved should be protected.

-(3) There are no provisions to formally appeal against the committee's decisions.
+(3) There are no provisions to formally appeal against the decisions of the committee for good academic practice.